 “Dynamically generating dags can cause performance issues” (astronomer)

 The increased processing time is because each task parses the python script once again at task execution.
 Additionally, each dag connects to a database firs to retrieve necessary task information, which is very costly timewise.
+Let’s look at the script provided above once again.
 Assuming we are executing a task within the dag_load_hungsblog, the task would parse the whole python script once again, thus retrieve a list of specific tasks for dag_load_hungsblog and dag_backup_hungsblog.
 However, obviously the latter retrieval is just unnecessary overhead.

 To avoid tasks to execute code which originally belongs to a “foreign parent” dag a new experimental feature has been released in Airflow 2.4.